-Principle risks are future pupil numbers and future government funding for Free Schools.
-Our GAG is currently not keeping pace with inflation/ increases in staff salaries.
-Schools are being expected to absorb an increase of 2.75%).
-Also, a Pension contribution increase in April 2020 of 1.7% further squeezes the budget.
-If it were not for an increase in roll expenditure cuts would need to be made in teaching and learning.
-Considerable risk has been caused by the COVID-19 pandemic, with school providing remote learning resources for pupils during lockdown but staying open for key workers children.
+Principle risks are always future pupil numbers and future government funding for Free Schools (General Annual Grant).
+Our GAG is currently not keeping pace with inflation.
+Schools are also continuing to absorb an increase in energy costs and to fund within budget a projected staffing cost increase of between 5 and 8%.
+If it were not for an increase in roll expenditure cuts would have to be made in the near future.
+This is an area of uncertainty.